gabrielbrise/themoviedb-front-end-challenge/README.md

 # Front-end Exercise

-Thank you for taking the time to complete this assessment.
-This application contains the necessary starting grounds for you to complete the tasks as outlined below.
-Please take as much time as you feel is necessary to demonstrate your ability.
-Unless otherwise stated, you are expected to document and test along the way as you see fit.

 ## Project Description

 This application matches design mock-ups that were given as part of a challenge to showcase front-end skills.